akiver/cs-demo-manager.com/docs/05-cli.md

 <TabItem value="windows" label="Windows">

-Open a Windows terminal and type `csdm`, it will diplay all available commands.
+Open a Windows terminal and type `csdm`, it will display all available commands.

 :::caution
 If you have a message **csdm not found**, it means that the folder where the CLI executable `csdm.exe` is located is not in your `PATH` environment variable.